ratminurisnaini/FTP-Housekeeping-System/README.md

 # FTP-Housekeeping-System
-This ETL system is designed to clean up data in the FTP folder by removing unused files or folders with specific dates that match the configurations of date ranges and date patterns in the parameter table.
+This ETL system is designed to clean up data in the FTP folder by removing unused files or folders with names containing specific dates that match the configurations of date ranges and date patterns in the parameter table.

 For example, removing files with a file name pattern ‘my_file_dd-mm-yyyy.xlsx’ with ‘dd-mm-yyyy’ is a date more than 18 days ago.
 Or removing folders with a folder name pattern ‘yyyy-mm_my_folder’ with ‘yyyy-mm’ is a date more than six months ago.